 Unmount: Click to safely remove the SD card.
 Write protect: Turn on to stop writing to the SD card and protect recordings from being removed.
 You can't format a write-protected SD card.
 Autoformat: Turn on to automatically format a newly inserted SD card.
 It formats the file system into ext4.
 Ignore: Turn on to stop storing recordings on the SD card.
 When you ignore the SD card, the device no longer recognizes that the card exists.
-The setting is only available for administrators.

-Retention time: Select how long to keep recordings, to limit the amount of old recordings, or to comply with regulations regarding data storage.
-If the SD card becomes full, old recordings are removed before the selected time period has passed.
+The setting is only available to administrators.
+Retention time: Select how long to keep recordings to limit the amount of old recordings or comply with data storage regulations.
+When the SD card is full, it deletes old recordings before their retention time has passed.
 Tools

-- Check: Check for errors on the SD card.
-This only works for the ext4 file system. - Repair: Repair errors in the ext4 file system.
-To repair an SD card with the VFAT file system, eject the SD card, insert it in a computer, and perform a disk repair. - Format: Format the SD card, for example, when you need to change the file system or quickly erase all data.
-VFAT and ext4 are the two available file system options.
-The recommended format is ext4, due to its resilience against data loss if the card is ejected or if there is an abrupt power loss.
-However, you need a third-party ext4 driver or application to access the file system from Windows®. - Encrypt: Use this tool to format the SD card and enable encryption.
-Encrypt deletes all data stored on the SD card.
-After using Encrypt, the data that's stored on the SD card is protected using encryption. - Decrypt: Use this tool to format the SD card without encryption.
-Decrypt deletes all data stored on the SD card.
-After using Decrypt, the data that's stored on the SD card is not protected using encryption. - Change password: Change the password required to encrypt the SD card.
+- · Check: Check for errors on the SD card. - Repair: Repair errors in the file system. - Format: Format the SD card to change the file system and erase all data.
+You can only format the SD card to the ext4 file system.
+You need a third-party ext4 driver or application to access the file system from Windows®. - Encrypt: Use this tool to format the SD card and enable encryption.
+This erases all data stored on the SD card.
+Any new data you store on the SD card will be encrypted. - Decrypt: Use this tool to format the SD card without encryption.
+This erases all data stored on the SD card.
+Any new data you store on the SD card will not be encrypted. - Change password: Change the password required to encrypt the SD card.